tsykoduk/greg.nokes.name/_posts/2020-03-03-working-remote.md

 <!--more -->

-Over the years, I have worked as member of a majority remote company, as one of 7 people that made up the 10% of the company that was remote, and as a member of a fully remote team.
+I have worked as member of a majority remote company, as one of 7 people that made up the 10% of the company that was remote, and as a member of a fully remote team.

 Honestly, early on it was pretty tough.
 There were tons of interruptions, a lot of stress and almost no work/life balance.
 Over the years I have come to realize that working from home can bring isolation, withdrawal and a feeling of disconnection.